wp-plugins/blip-slideshow/readme.txt

 A WordPress slideshow plugin fed from a SmugMug RSS feed and displayed using pure Javascript.

-Development began Apr 11th, 2011 and this is the first release. **Blip currently supports SmugMug RSS feeds only.**
+Development began Apr 11th, 2011 and this is the first release. **Blip currently supports SmugMug RSS feeds only.** Other media RSS feed types will be added soon.

 == Installation ==